AskMeAgain/Event-Meshinery/README.md

 ### Execution

-The execution of all Tasks is done by providing the list of tasks to the MeshineryScheduler, and calling start via an atomic boolean, which is used to shutdown the MeshineryWorker.
+The execution of all Tasks is done by providing the list of tasks to a MeshineryScheduler (currently only RoundRobinScheduler is supported), and calling start via an atomic boolean, which is used to shutdown the MeshineryWorker.
 Also make sure to close the existing ExecutorService or else the application wont shut down.

     new MeshineryWorker<>(List.of(meshineryTask), inputSource).start(atomicBoolean);